MasonJohnHawver42/Ascii-Snake/README.md

     g++ game.cpp -lncurses -o [filename]
     ./[filename]

+# Controls
+w -> up

+s -> down

+a -> left

+d -> right

+r-> reverse

 # How its implemented
 Again, its implemented with a linked list.
 The linked list is comprised of node objects that contain a cordinate, a direction, and a pointer to the father and child node in the list.
-This whole list manifests the snake; for the snake to move each node grabs the direction from their father node and updates their position with their new direction.
+This whole list manifests the snake.

+How the snake moves: each node grabs the direction from their father node and updates their position with their new direction.

+How the snake reverses: each node grabs their childs direction then inverts it, then switches their parent and child node pointers.
+Finally the head and tail opf the snake are swapped.

 Everything else is simply, basic looping throght the linked list and oop stuff.